corsairmarks/combined_silfae_revisited/mod/README.md

 ### Development Notes

 It is best to clone this repository into `<Stellaris User's Directory>/Paradox Interactive/Stellaris/mod`, and then make a connection to the `mod` folder via a `*.mod` file's `path` property.
 That will ensure the game can see the files, and also that CWTools will parse them.
 Also note that the README.md file exists in the `mod` directory but is symbolically linked in the root directory.

+# Special Thanks

+I was inspired to extend the original mod when I saw [Endugu](https://steamcommunity.com/profiles/76561198037630876/myworkshopfiles/)'s [expansion](https://steamcommunity.com/sharedfiles/filedetails/?id=1584824947) of [Silfae](https://steamcommunity.com/profiles/76561198021525667/myworkshopfiles/)'s [Animated Xirmian Portraits](https://steamcommunity.com/workshop/filedetails/?id=881118424).
+Modular mods that require downloading the original mod(s) help give credit where credit is due.

+An extra special thanks to Silfae for creating and sharing so many detailed, animated portraits for the community.